 About

-The 341 Midland Avenue community garden is a narrow lot owed by the Land Bank.
-Half of it is wooded.
-Between the wooded portion and garden itself is the Syracuse Grows’ tool shed.
-Its roof runoff empties into two rain barrels which provide the water for the garden.
-Next to the shed is an unfenced open garden where we plant what the ground hogs don’t eat – garlic, potatoes, rhubarb, hot and sweet peppers, onions, potatoes, raspberries, basil, mint, thyme, oregano and sage.
-Next to the open garden (towards the road) we have eight 12’x4’x4′ raised beds built with Gifford Foundation “What If” grants.
-Each is surrounded by welded wire fencing to keep the ground hogs from climbing in and helping themselves.
-In these beds we plant collards, lettuce, cilantro, parsley, spinach, arugula, turnips, mustard greens, okra, eggplant, tomatoes, beans, zucchini and yellow squash.
-On the south side of the lot we have two picnic table.
+Established in 1997, the 341 Midland Avenue community garden is a narrow lot owned by the Greater Syracuse Land Bank.
+Half of the lot is wooded.
+Between the wooded portion and the community garden itself is the Syracuse Grows’ tool shed.
+The roof of the shed was designed to catch rainwater runoff in two rain barrels which provide water for the garden.
+Rainwater collected from the shed roof is supplemented with water from a nearby water hydrant.
+The garden consists of ten 12’x4’x2′ raised beds, each surrounded by wire fencing to keep the ground hogs from climbing in and helping themselves.
+In the raised beds we grow garlic, potatoes, hot and sweet peppers, onions, collards, lettuce, cilantro, parsley, chard, arugula, turnips, mustard greens, okra, tomatoes, beans, and zucchini.
+In the open space we grow rhubarb and herbs.
+On the south side of the lot, we have three picnic tables.
 And facing the street we have a community garden sign.
 Currently, we have about eight people working most Saturdays during the growing season from 9 – 11 am.
 We share the produce with each other.
-Some are from the neighborhood and others are friends who love to garden.
-A neighbor mows the lot twice a month for us.
+We welcome all – experienced gardeners or beginners – we all learn together.

 Location